This is a guide on everything you need to know about framing in photography.

 You need to pay attention to the composition.

-Otherwise, the viewer’s eyes might get drawn into the wrong places other than the primary object.
+Otherwise, the viewer’s eyes might get drawn to the wrong places other than the primary object.

 But if you do it right, you will get a powerful image with a strong depth and exciting composition with powerful meaning.